Can a brace can help a rotator cuff tear?

 With more conservative treatment, an individual can improve functionally and decrease their pain, particularly by strengthening their shoulder.

-About 80 per cent of rotator cuff injuries can get better without surgery, although it may take up to a year for improvement.
+About 80 per cent of rotator cuff injuries can improve without surgery, although it may take up to a year for improvement.

 Learn more: Surgery, physio or bracing, which is best for shoulder injuries?